matfish2/vue-tables/readme.md

     <div id="people">
       <v-client-table :data="tableData" :options="options"></v-client-table>
     </div>

-As the name implies the `options` prop is optional.

 Create a new Vue instance (You can also nest it within other components).
 An example works best to illustrate the syntax: